renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-objects.md

 ## DataFrame object

-The `DataFrame` class is a custom extension of the Pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) class, specifically designed to work seamlessly with Langflow's `Data` objects.
+The `DataFrame` class is a custom extension of the Pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) class, specifically designed to work seamlessly with Aiexec's `Data` objects.
 The class includes methods for converting between `DataFrame` and lists of `Data` objects.

 A `DataFrame` object accepts various input formats, including lists of `Data` objects, dictionaries, and existing `DataFrames`.